HackYourFuture/JavaScript3/README.md

 ![JavaScript3](./assets/javascript3.png)

 Welcome to JavaScript3!
+Congratulations on making it this far.
+You're well on your way to the top.

+A big part of being a programmer means moving data from one place to another.
 In this module you'll be learning about one of the core things of what makes a web developer: working with APIs!

 ## Learning goals